 Or, as an alternate, do this while slowly turning your head from side to side.

 Exercise #3 Try standing on both feet, but one foot in front of the other.
-The toes of one foot touch the heel of the other.

 Later, try this with eyes closed, or with eyes open but slowly turning your head from side to side.